-Students who have not met all promotion criteria despite re-testing and/or remediation, OR students who have failed a block during a repeated Phase I-1 or I-2 year, OR students who will not complete all remaining degree requirements within six years, OR students whose leaves of absence exceed 12 consecutive or 18 cumulative months, OR students who have not posted a passing score on USMLE Step 1 within 12 months of the end of Phase I-2, must be dismissed from medical school by CSPE.
-Students who have been dismissed may appeal the dismissal to the Faculty Appeals Committee as described in the University of New Mexico School of Medicine's Due Process Policy and Procedure found in the Student Handbook.
+Students who have not met all promotion criteria despite re-testing and/or remediation, OR students who have failed a block during a repeated Phase I-1 or I-2 year, OR students who will not complete all remaining degree requirements within six years, OR students whose leaves of absence exceed twelve consecutive or 18 cumulative months, OR students who have not posted a passing score on USMLE Step 1 within six months of the end of Phase I-2, must be referred to CSPE for dismissal from medical school.
+Students who have been dismissed may appeal the dismissal to the Student Appeals Committee as described in the University of New Mexico School of Medicine's Due Process Policy and Procedure.